-When Champagne cocktail recipes talk about a shot of alcohol, just what do they mean by that?
+When Champagne cocktail recipes and other recipes talk about a shot of alcohol, just what do they mean by that?
+How much is a shot?
 What does a shot of alcohol look like?
-Technically, a shot is 1.5 oz of liquid - but few of us carry around an exact measuring device to figure that out.
+Technically, most consider a shot to be about 1.5 oz of liquid - but few of us carry around an exact measuring device to figure that out.
 Even if we did, measuring exactly where a line of liquid falls on a line on a curved glass is an inexact science.
 So I set out to document this, to help my readers!

 First, I pulled out my trusty scale and set it to grams (g) so I had as detailed a measurement as I possibly could.
 I began by measuring the weight of my measuring glass.